WEX is proud to call beautiful Maine home to our global headquarters. However, the numbers around cancer in Maine aren’t pretty:

 19 WEXers take on the Twilight 5K

 Earlier this summer, WEX joined the Maine Cancer Foundation’s inaugural Corporate Challenge Cup, a special addition to its Twilight 5K.
 We assembled a team of 19 WEXers from across our Maine offices to compete during sunset on June 6 against other companies to accumulate the most points.
-(Points were earned for number of participants, fastest average time, dollars raised, team spirit, etc.)
+(Points were earned for the number of participants, fastest average time, dollars raised, team spirit, etc.)

 Outfitted in WEX running shirts, the team was captained by WEX’s senior vice president and general manager of small fleet, Jay Collins (also a Maine Cancer Foundation board member).
 We’re proud to say that our team won the Corporate Challenge Cup, receiving bragging rights and a trophy all in the name of supporting cancer research and education in the state we love.